RSE-Sheffield/old_team_site_nikola/site/posts/tmux-intro.rst

 Using tmux on HPC clusters
 --------------------------

-Terminal Multiplexors can be useful if doing `interactive work <http://docs.hpc.shef.ac.uk/en/latest/hpc/scheduler/sge.html#interactive-sessions)>`__ on a `HPC <https://en.wikipedia.org/wiki/Supercomputer>`__ cluster such as the University of Sheffield clusters `ShARC and Iceberg <http://docs.hpc.shef.ac.uk/>`__
+Terminal Multiplexers can be useful if doing `interactive work <http://docs.hpc.shef.ac.uk/en/latest/hpc/scheduler/sge.html#interactive-sessions)>`__ on a `HPC <https://en.wikipedia.org/wiki/Supercomputer>`__ cluster such as the University of Sheffield clusters `ShARC and Iceberg <http://docs.hpc.shef.ac.uk/>`__
 (assuming that you don't need a `GUI <https://en.wikipedia.org/wiki/Graphical_user_interface>`__).